It’s not the planning it’s the implementation!

 This month, The SpeakEasy Cooperative is talking about planning.
-One of the themes that keep coming up is that pesky concept of implementation.
+One of the themes that keeps coming up is that pesky concept of implementation.
 Sure, for some, merely the thought of planning makes running for the hills a quality option.
 For the majority of these savvy business owners, however, the bigger issue is not the planning, it’s the implementation.

 Why do we have trouble implementing?

 I’ve wrestled with implementing since I was a kid.
 Ask my poor mother about my (lack of) homework routine all throughout middle school.
 Growing up, if it wasn’t theater, singing, dance class, jazz band, piano, or choir, well, EFF THAT NOISE.

 PFFFT MATH HOMEWORK.
 WHATEVER ENGLISH ESSAY.
 YEAHHHH, RIGHT CLEAN ROOM.

 In fact, I was failing my gen-ed classes so badly during my first attempt at college, that after breaking up with my then fiancé (what the hell was Michelle doing engaged at 18?!
 DO NOT ASK.
 SHE SHOULD NOT HAVE BEEN.), I dropped out.

 My “failures”, at their most basic, weren’t around the planning, but the implementation.
 So, whyyyyyyy?